-We note, however, changes to the STPIS (since version 4) introduce new incentives for TNSPs to improve the capability of existing assets to provide greater value to generators and consumers and avoid the need for asset augmentation.
+We note, however, changes to the STPIS (version 4) introduced new incentives for TNSPs to improve the capability of existing assets to provide greater value to generators and consumers and avoid the need for asset augmentation.
+Version 4 of the STPIS currently applies to AusNet Services.